 Another major problem with the vast majority of small electronic handgun safes is that they have too many holes in their steel exterior.
 Often, the holes are used for routing wires or attaching plastic parts.
 These holes appear to be covered, but are easy to access.
 Other holes can be found where sheet metal seams come together.
 Some units also have extra unused mounting holes.

 Regardless of why they’re there, holes make breaking into a handgun safe easier.
 The worst part is that this type of tampering, will usually open it without doing any permanent damage to the handgun safe.

 Any holes can be used to poke inside and access the latching mechanism or electronics, as shown in the video below.

 Combination Reset Button

-If the reset button can be poked through one of the holes, the door will open as shown below.
+If the reset button can be poked, the door will open as shown below.